oracle/truffleruby/doc/user/installing-graalvm.md

 GraalVM is available in a Community Edition, which is open-source, and an Enterprise Edition which has better performance and scalability.

-The Community Edition is available only for Linux, but is free for production use.
-The Enterprise Edition is available for both macOS and Linux, and is free for evaluation but not production use.
+The Community Edition is free for production use.
+The Enterprise Edition is free for evaluation but not production use.
 Commercial support is available for the Enterprise Edition.
+Both editions are available for Linux, macOS and Windows on x86 64-bit systems (note that TruffleRuby does not support Windows yet).

 To get the best performance you want to use the Enterprise Edition.